Skip to main content

 What Is the Meaning of the Name Lynx?

-The term "lynx" originates from the Greek word for "light".
-It refers to the eyes of the animal, which are gleaming nicely at night.
-They are golden-yellow, yellow-brown or ochre-brown and the lynx’s most important hunting tool.
-Its eyesight is about six times better than ours.
+The term "lynx" originates from the Greek word for "light" or „brightness“.
+It refers to the eyes of the animal, which are shimmering golden-yellow, yellow-brown or ochre-brown at night.

 The Lynx Is Related To: